 Owning a home is a major accomplishment and should be celebrated.
 But as any new homeowner quickly finds out, you are now responsible for its maintenance and general upkeep.
 While this may seem overwhelming, a lot of issues that arise can be easily solved if you have the right set of tools at your disposal.
-Read on to learn what essential tools you will need as a homeowner.
+Read on to learn the 21 tools every homeowner should have.

 First things first, you will need a place to put all your tools.
 Consider purchasing a quality toolbox with enough space to store more tools as your collection grows.
 Make sure your toolbox is portable so you can take your workshop with you as you make minor repairs around your home.